-There are two versions of Suites Class, with Sydney being the launch route for the updated version.
+There are two versions of Suites Class, with Sydney being the first route for the updated version.
 If you can find award space, you can book this redemption for 85,000 miles + under $100 taxes from Sydney.

 The older version is still luxurious if a little dated and flies from Melbourne for the same price.

 2. Singapore Airlines Business Class to Southeast Asia from 36,500 miles one-way

 Singapore Airlines is Australia’s second-largest international carrier (after Emirates).
 As of 2020, all of its flights between its hub at Changi and Sydney, Melbourne, Brisbane, Perth, Adelaide and Canberra are on lie-flat seats.

 It’s a bit confusing to decipher which product you’ll get, but depending on the route, you could get the latest A380 seat flying from Sydney: